Learning Discretized Neural Networks under Ricci Flow: Introduction

-This paper is organized as follows.
-In Section~\ref{2}, we present the related work about the gradient mismatch problem.
-In Section~\ref{8}, we introduce the Ricci flow and the motivation for RF-DNNs.
-According to the geometric structure measured by the LNE divergence, we deduce the corresponding LNE manifold for neural networks in Section~\ref{4}.
-The stability of LNE manifolds under the Ricci-DeTurck is proved in Section~\ref{3}.
-In Section~\ref{5}, we give the approximated gradient flow and the constraints of the Ricci flow for RF-DNNs.
-The experimental results and ablation studies for RF-DNNs are presented in Section~\ref{6}.
-Section~\ref{7} concludes the entire paper.
+The paper is organized as follows.
+In Section~\ref{2}, we introduce the motivation and Ricci flow.
+Section~\ref{3} deduces the corresponding LNE manifold for neural networks based on the geometric structure measured by the LNE divergence.
+The stability of LNE manifolds under the Ricci-DeTurck is proved in Section~\ref{4}.
+In Section~\ref{5}, we calculate the approximated gradient in the LNE manifold to avoid solving the inverse of the LNE metric.
+Section~\ref{6} presents how to introduce discrete Ricci flow into DNNs and yields the corresponding algorithm.
+The experimental results and ablation studies for RF-DNNs are presented in Section~\ref{7}.
+Section~\ref{8} concludes the entire paper.
 Proofs are provided in the Appendices.